TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Range.md

 # Get-B1Range

 ## SYNOPSIS
-Queries a list of DHCP Ranges from BloxOneDDI
+Queries a list of DHCP Ranges from Universal DDI

 ## SYNTAX